spectocr/Nickenodeon/README.md

   * [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Features
-    * The project has the following features: undefined
+    * The project has the following features: JavaScript(Node).

   ## Contributing
     * If you'd contribute to this project, consider the following: I'm not really all that interested in contributions at this time.